Find Affordable College Courses

 $15,976 Average Tuition & Fees

-University of Arkansas for Medical Sciences came in at #14 in this year’s edition of the Best Value Public Health Schools in the Southeast Region ranking.
-Located in the city of Little Rock, UAMS is a public college with a small student population.
+University of Arkansas for Medical Sciences did quite well in this year’s ranking of the best value schools for public health students.
+It came in at #14 on the list.
+Located in the midsize city of Little Rock, UAMS is a public college with a small student population.

 #15